What are the risk factors for eye cancer?

 But having a known risk factor, or even several risk factors, does not mean that you will get the disease.
 And many people who get the disease may have few or no known risk factors.

 Risk factors for eye melanoma

 The risk of intraocular melanoma is much higher in whites than in African Americans or Asian Americans.

 People with light colored eyes are somewhat more likely to develop melanoma of the eye than are people with brown eyes.

 Certain inherited conditions

 People with dysplastic nevus syndrome, who have many abnormal moles on the skin, are at increased risk of skin melanoma.
 They also seem to have a higher risk of developing melanoma of the eye.

 People with abnormal brown spots on the uvea (known as oculodermal melanocytosis or nevus of Ota) also have an increased risk of developing eye melanoma.

 Eye melanomas can run in some families who do not have these conditions, but this is very rare.

 Sun exposure: Too much exposure to sunlight (or sunlamps), a known risk factor for melanoma of the skin, has also been proposed as a possible risk factor for melanoma of the eye, but this has not been proven.

 Certain occupations: Some studies have suggested that welders, farmers, fishermen, chemical workers, and laundry workers may have a higher risk of eye melanoma, but none of these links has been proven conclusively.

 Risk factors for eye lymphoma

 The only known risk factor for primary lymphoma of the eye is having a weakened immune system.
-Examples include people with the acquired immunodeficiency syndrome (AIDS) and people who take anti-rejection drugs after organ or tissue transplants.
+Examples include people with AIDS and people who take anti-rejection drugs after organ or tissue transplants.

 Last Medical Review: 12/09/2014